It’s just getting worse and worse around here at the old abandoned nursing home. There has been more and more deterioration and more vandalism.

-I never thought Chesterfield Mall would join the ranks of Dead Malls in St. Louis.
-But it has, and despite surviving the Great Recession, it was done in by the two new outlet malls further west.
+I never thought Chesterfield Mall would join the ranks of Crumby Run-Down Malls of St. Louis.
+But it has, and despite surviving the Great Recession, was done in by the two new outlet malls further west.
 I used to love… Continue Reading

 After we saw a news report about how devastated St. Louis Mills was, we knew we needed to take a trip out there Saturday morning.
 We were not disappointed–I don’t think I’ve seen any other malls in my Dead Malls… Continue Reading